-- Fellowship in 1999 at the National Research Council of Canada
+- Fellowship in 1999 at National Research Council of Canada

-- Scholarship in 1995 at the University of Surrey
+- Scholarship in 1995 at University of Surrey

 In 1999, Wallace Choy joined National Research Council of Canada as a member of research staff to work on optical device structures of polarization independent optical amplifiers and modulators.
 He joined Fujitsu at San Jose, US in 2001 to develop real-time wavelength tunable lasers and optical transmitter modules.

 He is currently a professor of Department of Electrical and Electronic Engineering, the University of Hong Kong (HKU).
 His current research interests are concerned with the design, physics, and mechanism of organic/inorganic optoelectronic devices; plasmonic nanostructures, nanoscale sophisticated structures and the hybrid systems with organic/inorganic materials; the multi-physical (optical, electrical and thermal) properties and applications of the hybrid systems.
 Dr. Choy has published over 170 internationally peer-reviewed journal papers, contributed to one book and five book chapters, as well as a number of US and China patents.
 Details of publication can be found in http://scholar.google.com.hk/citations?user=GEJf9dAAAAAJ.